niooii/schoolwork/binghamton/hist-238/notes.md

 - Importance of instrumentation
 - Labs as a site of knowledge production.

 Skinned people to learn more about anatomy lol

+**Astronomy**: Geocentrism Heliocentrism etc
+- Nicolaus Copernicus (1473-1543): Heliocentrism